 |Title:||Development of thermoresponsive (polysulfone/polyacrylonitrile) - based membranes for bioseparation processes|

 |Authors:||Viveiros, Raquel Filipa da Costa|

-|Editora:||Faculdade de Ciências e Tecnologia|
+|Publisher:||Faculdade de Ciências e Tecnologia|

 |Abstract:||In this work it is reported the synthesis of poly(N,N’-diethylacrylamide) (PDEAAm) and the preparation of temperature-responsive polysulfone-based blend membranes using green technologies.
 The synthesis of the temperature-responsive polymer PDEAAm was studied in supercritical carbon dioxide (scCO2) using different amounts of crosslinker (0 to 2 wt %) and surfactant (0 to 5 wt %).
 The products of the reactions were characterized by SEM, FT-IR, 1H-NMR, GPC, swelling and turbidimetric measurements.
 In all reactions, agglomerated polymeric particles were obtained.
 By increasing the crosslinker ratio in the polymer synthesis, the yield increased from 70 % to 89 %.
 The lower critical solution temperature (LCST) of synthesized polymers was investigated by turbidimetric measurements and varied in the range 33 - 35 ºC.
 Polysulfone/polyacrylonitrile (PS/PAN) blend membranes were produced by supercritical carbon dioxide induced phase inversion method.
 The PAN composition in the blend varied from 0 - 20 wt %.
 The membranes were characterized in terms of morphology (SEM), porosity (mercury porosimetry), hydrophilicity (contact angle measurements), transport properties (permeability) and mechanical performance (DMA).
 PS/PAN 9010 membrane showed to have adequate morphological and mechanical characteristics to be coated with temperature-sensitive hydrogels.
 Thus PS/PAN 9010 membrane was coated by in situ polymerization in scCO2 with two different thermoresponsive polymers, poly(N-isopropylacrylamide) (PNIPAAm) and PDEAAm.
 Coated membranes were characterized by SEM, X-ray photoelectron spectroscopy (XPS), mercury intrusion porosimetry, DMA, contact angle and water permeability measurements.
 Contact angle and permeability measurements were performed at 20 and 40 ºC, to investigate the on-off mechanism.
 Permeation experiments of bovine serum albumin (BSA) and lysozyme (LYS) solutions were performed to evaluate the performance and temperature-responsive behavior of coated membranes.
 While membranes coated with PNIPAAm presented similar BSA permeation profiles at temperatures below and above its LCST, PDEAAm coating showed a temperature-responsive behavior to PS/PAN 9010 membranes and selective permeation of proteins with different sizes (BSA and LYS).|